clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 > "Some great projects could use better documentation; two examples of amazing libraries that could use better documentation being Malli and Specter."

-> "Supply chain risk, especially NPM.
-Hopefully CT supports pure-Clojure solutions."

-> "Open source/open availability [of] Datomic (not under control of a corporate entity like Nubank)"
+> "Port all major libraries to tools.deps"

-- Other specific asks: porting major libraries to tools.deps, a portability test suite, and a Clojure language spec given the number of Clojure-like languages now emerging.
+- Some other specific asks: a portability test suite, and a Clojure language spec given the number of Clojure-like languages now emerging.<br>

+---

 ## 8. Theme: Community Health, Governance & Connection

-A number of responses focused less on code and more on the social infrastructure of the community: a desire for stronger central coordination, more inclusive and welcoming spaces, and a return to in-person connection.
+The strength, generosity, and openness of the community is seen as a core strength - along with its engineering rigor.
+Members feedback included a desire for stronger central coordination, more inclusive and welcoming spaces, and a return to in-person connection.

 Supporting comments:
+> "Clojure’s culture of engineering rigour is unmatched in the industry.
+I think clojurists’ attention to detail and care for their craft is a huge advantage right now in this age of slop and endless downtime.
+Also the community is warm, welcoming, and friendly, which is not the case anywhere else I “hang out” online".

+> "Once people start using Clojure, they usually love it.
+REPL is great, Clojure is very fast, well designed language, also JVM interop has improved."

 > "Resilience of Clojure communities and their support structures seems to be a challenge...
 In community spaces, some divide and disagreement often appear, and not everybody feels at home and supported."

 > "I would create a Clojure foundation that would lead central decision-making for the continued growth and development of the language."

-> "Community in one digital place, a Clojure language spec"
+"Community in one digital place, a Clojure language spec."

-> "There would be in-person meetups again!"

-> "That everyone and all events we're in the same country :) I miss not being able to go everywhere!"
+> "There would be in-person meetups again!", "That everyone and all events we're in the same country :) I miss not being able to go everywhere!"

-- ClojureDart was called out multiple times, unprompted, as an underappreciated sub-ecosystem with strong potential that deserves more visibility and support — even though only 4.9% of respondents currently target it (Section 1), suggesting enthusiasm is running ahead of adoption.
+> "I don't know if this counts or not, but my favorite part of the ecosystem is how stable it is.
+I love that library updates rarely, if ever, break existing code.
+Having dealt with the churn and instability of the JS and Rails ecosystems, the fact that updates so rarely force me to do tedious work is a godsend."  <br>

+---

 ## 9. Theme: Growth, Outreach & Training

 When asked directly what areas of the ecosystem need support, "advocacy," "outreach," "evangelism," "mentoring," and "community and growth" were named repeatedly and independently — more often than any single technical gap — reinforcing that members see growing and renewing the community as at least as urgent as improving the tools themselves.
-This lines up with the respondent-profile data in Section 1: a membership base that is 87.8% long-tenured and dominated by mentors (53.3% formal, 43.3% informal) rather than newcomers is, by its own account, worried about who comes after it.

-Supporting comments:

-> "Advocacy outside the community, mentoring."

-> "Would love to see developer outreach and advocacy beyond the Clojure community"

-> "Training and certification"

-> "Spreading the benefits of Clojure outside the Clojure community to grow Clojure's usage."